maestro-insomnia/TVCG_Statistical_Analysis_Code_Package/README.md

 Statistical analysis code accompanying the TVCG manuscript **“Virtual Character-Mediated Communication in VR: Effects of Appearance Fidelity and Speech Fidelity.”**

-This repository is organized into two analysis components:

-1. **`General_ANOVA_ART_Analysis/`** — a reusable R workflow for configurable one-, two-, or three-factor experiments, including between-subjects, within-subjects, and mixed designs, with automatic selection between ANOVA and aligned rank transform ANOVA (ART-ANOVA).
-2. **`Statistical_Analysis_Code_for_Pilot_Study/`** — the study-specific statistical analysis code used for the pilot study associated with the manuscript.

-The two folders serve different purposes: the first provides a general-purpose configurable analysis workflow, whereas the second preserves the analysis code used for the pilot study.
+This repository contains two analysis components with different purposes.
+The main component, **`General_ANOVA_ART_Analysis/`**, provides a reusable and configurable R workflow for factorial statistical analysis.
+The second component, **`Statistical_Analysis_Code_for_Pilot_Study/`**, preserves the study-specific analysis used for the manuscript's pilot study.

-> **Synthetic-data notice:** The example workbooks supplied with `General_ANOVA_ART_Analysis/` contain synthetic data only.
+> **Synthetic-data notice:** The example datasets included in this repository are synthetic.
 They do not contain original participant data and are not intended to reproduce the numerical results reported in the manuscript.
+They are provided to demonstrate the expected input structure and analysis workflow.

 ## Repository structure